tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Twenty One Pilots
 - The Wonder Years
 - The Smith Street Band

+### Q: The song 'Little April Shower' features in which Disney cartoon film?
+- **Correct Answer:** Bambi
+- Cinderella
+- Pinocchio
+- The Jungle Book

 ### Q: The song Scatman's World was released after Scatman (Ski-Ba-Bop-Ba-Dop-Bop).